vecko2/Final-Project-Machine-Learning-Data-Mining-Kelompok-14/README.md

-# Sudy Performance Prediction Based on the OULAD Dataset
+# Study Result Prediction Based on the OULAD Dataset